 The Homeless Management Information System (HMIS) Data Standards have been jointly established by the U.S. Department of Housing and Urban Development (HUD), the U.S. Department of Health and Human Services (HHS), and the U.S. Department of Veterans Affairs (VA) to allow for standardized data collection on individuals and families experiencing homelessness and receiving assistance from programs funded by these federal partners.
-HUD updates the HUD Data Standards Manual and the HMIS Data Dictionary approximately every two years and publishes them to the HMIS Data Standards website. the current HMIS Data Standards Manual went into effect October 1, 2021 and remains in effect unless and until updated.
+HUD updates the HUD Data Standards Manual and the HMIS Data Dictionary approximately every two years and publishes them to the HMIS Data Standards website. the current HMIS Data Standards at the time of this document's creation.
+The FY 2022 HUD Data Standards Manual went into effect October 1, 2021 and remains in effect unless and until updated.